waptug/GeekZoneArticleImporter/README.md

 Author: Michael Scott McGinn
 Date: December 26, 2020
-Connect with me on LinkedIn if you would like to join this project. https://www.linkedin.com/in/geekzonebooks/
+Connect with me on LinkedIn then DM me if you would like to join this project. https://www.linkedin.com/in/geekzonebooks/

 ToDo: